Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 Modern apps go beyond basic monitoring.

-- Real-time environmental optimization recommendations
+- Environmental optimization recommendations in real time

 - Integration with smart home devices for automatic control